 So far, you’ve checked your calendar, made your task list for tomorrow, prepped for appointments, and cleared out both your office inbox and your email inbox.
 Phew!

-Anxiety inducing appointments, incomplete tasks, and inboxes full of more incomplete tasks might might have you feeling frustrated, overwhelmed, or just plain stressed.
+Anxiety inducing appointments, incomplete tasks, and inboxes full of more incomplete tasks might have you feeling frustrated, overwhelmed, or just plain stressed.

 The Tah-Dah List